Parity violating gravitational waves at the end of inflation

-Recently there have been interesting results in managing the backreaction of the vector modes on the inflaton evolution without requiring an integration and inclusion of the effects mode by mode, see \cite{Sobol:2020lec,Gorbar:2021rlt}.
+We have kept an analysis with our $0^{th}$-order system of equations as it is the correction where we can completely control the numerical errors in the evolution from the beginning of inflation until the end of reheating at $\epsilon_H=2$.
+Recently there have been interesting results in managing the backreaction of the vector modes on the inflaton evolution without requiring an integration and inclusion of the effects mode by mode, see \cite{Sobol:2020lec,Gorbar:2021rlt,Durrer:2023rhc}.
 Nonetheless, no reheating has been included in these works.
 In a future work we hope to include a complete study for the gauge mode production.
 In regards to the present work, we will proceed with the numerical results obtained within the possible parameter space consistent with no BR up to $\epsilon_H=2$ in order to calculate the full gravitational spectrum produced from the gauge modes amplification.